 If you can find a friend or even a friendly live fish store, try to talk them out of some of their filter media, put this old piece of sponge into your new filter, and there you go.
 You have a ready-to-rock tank.

 That bacteria will quickly spread to your new media and from there, begin quickly working its way around the rest of the tank, and the aquarium cycle begins.

 Just be sure there is physical contact between the old and new media, as very little of the bacteria is free-floating.
 Also, be sure to keep up on your water changes.
 If your bio-load is too high, you can still overwhelm the growing bacteria colony.

 If you cannot get anyone to give you their media directly, another method for cycling a fish tank is to use the “filter squeezins.”

 Simply take your friend’s mature sponge and squeeze it out into your tank.
 It will leave a nasty-looking cloud of gunk, but all that gunk will get sucked into your new filter.
 This gunk is covered in bacteria and will help jump-start your cycle.
 It also spreads the bacteria around the tank.

 Don’t worry about the unsightly gunk or clouding of the water, this can be dealt with later when you do a water change.

-Unfortunately, not much comes out after a good squeezing because the friendly bacteria we’re after glues itself to filter media.
-However, some does get squeezed out and this method is still useful and better than not doing so.
+Unfortunately, not much comes out after a good squeezing because the friendly bacteria we’re after glue itself to filter media.
+However, some do get squeezed out and this method is still useful and better than not doing so.
 It WILL speed things up.

 Method 3: The Sacrificial Fish Method